schirner/picture-frame-controller/README.md

 This component scans your Home Assistant media directories and catalogs all images by album using a SQLite database.
 It keeps track of which images have been displayed, ensuring that no image is shown twice until all images have been displayed.

-Albums are determined by the top-level directory structure in your media folder.
+Album names are determined by the lowest directory containing the images (i.e., the parent directory of the image files).

 ## Installation